Key Takeaways

 Surrogacy is a process where a woman, called a surrogate, carries and delivers a baby for another person or couple.
 This method has become a crucial option for same-sex parents who wish to have a biological child.
 This comprehensive guide will provide an in-depth look at the surrogacy process, why it is favored by LGBTQ+ couples, and what parents need to consider.

-Surrogacy involves a surrogate mother who agrees to carry a child for the intended parents.
+Surrogacy involves a surrogate mother who agrees to carry a child for the intended parentsIndividuals or couple who commission and legally become the parents of the baby born through surroga....
 There are two main types of surrogacy:

 Gestational surrogacy is the preferred method for most LGBTQ+ couples because it provides clearer legal rights and avoids potential conflicts related to biological connections.